jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * "href" -- The "href" JSON value is the target URI and set to the HTTPS URL of the geofeed file for the IP network in the context URI.

-Per the definition of a web link ([@!RFC8288]), a Geofeed link object MAY have additional OPTIONAL JSON members.
+Per the definition of a web link ([@!RFC8288]), a Geofeed link object may have additional JSON members.
 Specifically:

 * "type" -- The "type" JSON value is the media type for the target URI.
-See the "Media Type for a Geofeed Link" section for acceptable values.
+Given that the geofeed data is mostly intended for use by automated/scripted processes, it is RECOMMENDED that server operators set a media type in Geofeed link objects.
+See the "Media Type for a Geofeed Link" section for acceptable "type" values.
 * "hreflang" -- The "hreflang" JSON value is an attribute for the target URI and could be used to indicate the languages the geofeed data is available in.
+It is OPTIONAL.

 There MAY be zero or more Geofeed link objects in the "links" array of an IP Network object.
 In other words, the Geofeed link objects are OPTIONAL.